truongnhukhang/codetotrade-docs/docs/index.md

 #### 2. **BotClient**
 The **BotClient** is a critical part of the architecture responsible for providing trading advice to the **BotController** based on the data it receives.
 It is your responsibility to design and implement the **BotClient** to respond effectively to the queries made by the **BotController**.

-The **BotClient** can be designed to leverage different strategies, ranging from simple technical analysis to more advanced AI-based approaches.
-Examples of decision-making logic include:

-- **Technical Analysis**:
-  - **Should we buy at this candle?**
-    - If the Relative Strength Index (RSI) is below 30, the answer could be: **Yes, let's buy.**

-- **Advanced AI or Data-Driven Methods**:
-  - **Should we sell at this candle?**
-    - For example: "Hey ChatGPT, here are the last 100 BTC candle prices.
-Should I sell now?"

-Your primary task is to create a **BotClient** that can process the normalized market data from the **BotController** and provide actionable advice on trading decisions.
-The logic for this advice can be implemented using various methodologies, including but not limited to:

-- **Technical Indicators** (e.g., RSI, MACD, moving averages)
-- **Machine Learning Models** (e.g., price predictions based on historical data)
-- **AI Models** for pattern recognition or anomaly detection in market trends.

-Each decision made by the **BotClient** should be communicated back to the **BotController**, which will then handle the execution of trades based on the strategy you've implemented.

 #### Example for Bot Client
 ```Python
 class MyFirstBot(BaseBot):